With Open Access, your research will be freely available to your colleagues, researchers and other interested parties all over the world.

 Your research integrity is strengthened by the free availability of your research.
 Especially if you give access to your data and thereby make your research more transparent.
 This makes your research more credible and allows you to reuse your data for new research projects.

 Free access for all, and not limited by whether the user has a subscription or not.
 Depending on the circumstances, Open Access publications will be searchable in Google Scholar, Scopus, specialist databases, and so on.
-Publications uploaded to Pure will, for example, be available in the Danish National Research Database.
+Publications uploaded to Pure will for example be available in Research Portal Denmark.

 - Societal benefits